ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/note.png"   />**Note**:

 Once a DIP switch combination is set and the CBX is paired with the NMP, do not alter the DIP switch positions.
-Changes will discrupt communication between the NMP and the CBX.
+Changes will disrupt communication between the NMP and the CBX.

-#### 2. Paring and Setup
+#### 2. Pairing and Setup

 1. **Connect CBX and NMP, and Power On CBX**